austinpl/Algorithmic_Trading_Bot/README.md

 In addition to capturing the magnitude of price changes, multi-class classification also provides the model with a greater margin for error.
 In this approach, perfect accuracy isn't required.
 For example, if the model predicts a stock will yield "greater profit" but it only results in "lesser profit," we still achieve a positive outcome.

 ### Data Transformation
+#### Principal Component Analysis (PCA)
+A frequently overlooked issue in modeling is multicollinearity, where multiple features are highly correlated with each other.
+This can create redundancies within the model and diminish the true individual significance of the independent variables.

+A powerful technique to address this is principal component analysis (PCA).
+PCA uses linear algebra (specifically eigenvectors and eigenvalues) to condense the information from the original features into a smaller set of new features, or principal components, while minimizing information loss.
+In our case, we transformed our features into 7 principal components, reducing the total number of features by 5.
+This approach allowed us to retain 99% of the explained variance, which represents an excellent trade-off between dimensionality reduction and information preservation.

+#### Binary Encoding of Categorical Variables
+Because w

 ### Model Creation and Training